Scarabaeus1031/NEXAH/FIELD_LAYER/field_layer_core_formulation.md

 Result:

-> The system behaves as a cyclic state machine embedded in a field.
+> The system behaves as a cyclic state machine embedded in a continuous field.

 ---